Blendify/blender-manual/blender_docs/manual/interface/screens.rst

 your workflow as this will help increase your productivity.
 Some examples could include:

 Modeling
-   Four 3D Views (top, front, side and perspective), Properties window for Editing Lighting
+   Four 3D Views (top, front, side and perspective), Properties editor for Editing Lighting
-   3D Views for moving lights, UV/Image Window for displaying Render Result, Properties window for rendering and lamp properties and controls Materials
+   3D Views for moving lights, UV/Image editor for displaying Render Result, Properties editor for rendering and lamp properties and controls Materials
-   Properties window for Material settings, 3D View for selecting objects, Outliner, Library script (if used), Node Editor
+   Properties editor for Material settings, 3D View for selecting objects, Outliner, Library script (if used), Node Editor
    (if using :doc:`Node based materials </render/blender_render/materials/nodes/index>`)
 Painting
    UV/Image Editor for texture painting image,
-   3D View for painting directly on object in UV Face Select mode, three mini-3D Views down the side that have background reference pictures set to full strength, Properties window
+   3D View for painting directly on object in UV Face Select mode, three mini-3D Views down the side that have background reference pictures set to full strength, Properties editor

 .. hint:: Reuse your Layouts